LeifAnderssonLab/Epaulette_shark_mutation_rate/README.md

 ## Overview
 The pipeline was run on Linux computing resources at Uppsala Multidisciplinary Center for Advanced Computational Science (UPPMAX) with jobs submitted using a slurm job scheduling system.
 Scripts may therefore require some editing to run on a different computing resource.
 Nonetheless, scripts should be run in the following order:

 1. Individual genotyping (block_individual_genotyping.sh): Call genotypes per individual with GATK HaplotypeCaller in BP-RESOLUTION.
-Genotypes calling is split into ten genomic blocks for speed.
-Genomic block ranges are defined in file XXXXXX.
+Genotypes calling was split into ten genomic blocks for speed.
 2. Joint genotype calling (block_joint_genotyping.sh): Combine individual sample gVCFs with GATK CombineGVCFs and conduct joint genotyping with GATK GenotypeGVCF.
 Also split into ten genomic blocks for speed.
 3. Merge genomic block VCFs (merge_blocks.sh): Merge the ten genomic block VCFs into a single VCF file.
 4. Apply hard filters (apply_hard_filters.sh): Extract biallelic and monomorphic sites, remove genotypes with GQ < 20, remove sites within repeat reions or regions of low Mappability, remove sites with missing parental genotypes.